Decoding French Wine Labels and Terms

 Common French Wine Terms

-Beyond knowing what’s inside the bottle there are a myriad of other French wine terms that appear on labels.
-While there are several terms that apply to all French wines, some terms are used only in specific regions.
-Here is list of terms to know that are often found on French wine labels:
+Beyond knowing what’s inside the bottle, there are a myriad of other French wine terms that appear on labels.
+While several terms apply to all French wines, some are typical only in specific regions.

-• Biologique: Organically produced
+• Biologique: Organically produced.

-• Blanc de Blancs: A term for sparkling wines to denote a white sparkling wine made with 100% white grapes.
-(100% Chardonnay in Champagne)
+• Blanc de Blancs: A term for sparkling wines to denote a white sparkling wine made with 100% white grapes (100% Chardonnay in Champagne).

 • Brut and blanc de blancs